Non-vanishing of Kolyvagin systems and Iwasawa theory: Introduction

 \subsubsection{Non-vanishing of Kato's Kolyvagin system}

-The strategy introduced in this paper for the proofs of Theorem~\ref{thmintroKoly} and Theorem~\ref{thmintroKoly-div} can be adapted to establish analogous results for the Kolyvagin system derived from Beilinson--Kato elements.
-The second part of the paper is devoted to the proof of these results.
+The strategy used in this paper to prove Theorems~\ref{thmintroKoly} and \ref{thmintroKoly-div} can be adapted to establish analogous results for the Kolyvagin system derived from Beilinson--Kato elements.
+The second part of the paper is devoted to the proof of such results.

-In \cite{kato-euler-systems} Kato constructed an Euler system for $T$ (viewed as a $G_\Q$-representation) building on Siegel units on the modular curve of level $N$.
+In \cite{kato-euler-systems} Kato constructed an Euler system for $T$ (viewed as a $G_\Q$-representation) building on Siegel units.
 Let $\mathcal{L}_{\rm Kato}$ be the set of primes $\ell\nmid Np$ such that